 Development status of quantum computers and current challenges

-Although research on quantum computers has been going on for over twenty years, it has not yet been possible to develop a commercially usable quantum computer.
+Although research on quantum computers has been going on for over 20 years, it has not yet been possible to develop a commercially usable quantum computer.
 Major institutions such as the NSA, Google, IBM and Microsoft are working to develop high-performance quantum computers.
 At the beginning of this year, IBM introduced a non-commercial quantum computer measuring 2.5 by 2.5 meters that operates on 20 qubits.
 A quantum computer with as few as 50 qubits would be faster than a supercomputer that uses many processors.

-The fact that there are no commercially available quantum computers yet is due to a number of challenges which have yet to be solved: First, quantum computers are difficult to build because qubits need to be kept in stable superposition.
+The fact that there are no commercially available quantum computers yet is due to a number of challenges that have yet to be solved: First, quantum computers are difficult to build because qubits need to be kept in stable superposition.

-So far, it has only been possible to achieve run times of up to a few microseconds.
+So far, it has only been possible to achieve run times up to a few microseconds.
 Second, many entangled qubits are needed to achieve high computing power.
 However, this also greatly increases the number of errors resulting from calculations performed with many qubits.
 Even calculations performed with normal computers produce such computational errors, but unlike quantum computers, correction algorithms exist for these.
 This means that new algorithms have to be developed so that quantum computers can perform calculations efficiently and free of errors.

 The successful development of a quantum computer would also give rise to the use of quantum cryptographic encryption methods, the development of which, however, is currently facing similar problems.
 Quantum cryptographic encryption promises secure communication.
 As soon as an eavesdropper tries to read the value of a particle, the value changes.
-The eavesdropper exposes him or herself and is unable to read the message, at least according to current theory.
+The eavesdropper exposes him- or herself and is unable to read the message, at least according to current theory.
 However, connections made thus far have been very error-prone, since the particles need to be transmitted with absolutely no interference.
 Moreover, the currently developed network is not suitable for transmitting communications secured with quantum keys.

 Protecting data from quantum computers: Post-quantum cryptography

-Research is already being performed on new quantum-resistant encryption algorithms to prevent the decryption of methods which we have come to believe are secure.
+Research is already being performed on new quantum-resistant encryption algorithms to prevent the decryption of methods that we have come to believe are secure.
 This area of research is called post-quantum cryptography.
 Established asymmetric public-key encryption methods such as RSA multiply large prime numbers together for their encryption.
 It would take normal computers decades to factorize the primes again, which is why the procedures were considered secure until now.
 However, an algorithm has already been developed for quantum computers that can factorize large numbers into prime factors and crack asymmetric encryption in a matter of minutes.
 Right now, this algorithm exists only in theory, since quantum computers are not yet powerful enough to run it.
 The number of qubits needed to quickly crack asymmetric encryption methods is fairly well known: Between 2,300 and 4,000.